A General Framework for Bandit Problems Beyond Cumulative Objectives: Introduction

-The most widely used performance criterion in the literature concerns the long run average reward, which involves the empirical mean, $\Rbase[ave](X_1, \ldots, X_t) = \frac{1}{t}\sum_{s=1}^{t}X_s$.
+The most ubiquitous performance criterion in the literature concerns the long run average reward, which involves the empirical mean, $\Rbase[ave](\Xt[1], \ldots, \Xt) = \frac{1}{t}\sum_{s=1}^{t}\Xt[s]$.
 In this case, the oracle rule, that maximizes the expected value of the above, just samples from the distribution with the highest mean value, namely, it selects $i^* \in \argmax \{\int x d\Fi(x)\}$.
 Learning algorithms for such problems date back to Robbins' paper \cite{robbins1952some} and were extensively studied subsequent to that.
-In particular, the seminal work of \cite{lai1985asymptotically} establishes that the regret in this problem cannot be made smaller than $\mathcal{O}(\log T)$ and there exist learning algorithms that achieve this regret by maximizing a confidence bound modification of the empirical mean (since then, this class of policies has been come to known as UCB, or upper confidence bound policies); some strands of literature that have emerged from this include \cite{auer2002finite} (non-asymptotic analysis of UCB-policies), \cite{maillard2011finite} (empirical confidence bounds or KL-UCB), \cite{agrawal2012analysis} (Thompson sampling based algorithms), and various works which consider an adversarial formulation (see, e.g., \cite{auer1995gambling}).
+In particular, the seminal work of \cite{lai1985asymptotically} establishes that the normalized (per epoch) regret in this problem, when the arms are ``well separated," cannot be made smaller than $\mathcal{O}(\log T / T)$, and there exist learning algorithms that achieve this regret by maximizing a confidence bound modification of the empirical mean.
+(When the arms are not well separated, equivalent statements hold with order-$1/\sqrt{T}$.)
+Since then, this class of policies has come to be known as UCB, or upper confidence bound policies.
+Some strands of literature that have emerged from this include \cite{auer2002finite} (non-asymptotic analysis of UCB-policies), \cite{maillard2011finite} (empirical confidence bounds or KL-UCB), \cite{agrawal2012analysis} (Thompson sampling based algorithms), and various works which consider an adversarial formulation (see, e.g., \cite{auer1995gambling}).